How AI is Revolutionizing Education and Learning?

 The ability of AI systems to process large data sets quickly and process the information in new and improved ways will open up huge business opportunities for the technology.
 This can be inferred from the words of Gartner research vice president John-David Lovelock “In the long run, the business value of AI will be about new revenue possibilities”.

-The Growth of AI Application over the Years
+The Growth of AI Applications over the Years

 The CAGR (Compound Annual Growth Rate) of AI systems for the forecast period 2017 to 2022 is expected to be around 37.3%.
 The software will be the largest and the fastest growing technology, representing over 40% of all AI spending with a CAGR of 43.1% over a period of 5 years.
-Two of the main areas of focus for these investments are deep learning/machine learning like educational learning applications and conversational AI applications like chatbot and personal assistants.
+Two of the main areas of focus for these investments are deep learning/machine learning such as educational learning applications, conversational AI applications, for example chatbots, and personal assistants

 Hardware, including storage and servers, acquire the second largest spending until a few years before it is overtaken by IT and business services.
 Both these categories are forecasted to experience strong growth, 30.6% and 36.4% CAGRs respectively, despite the slower growth when compared to the overall market.